Montana-Media-Arts/webDesignFall2024/_docs/topic-09/03-docs/04-page.md

   </div>
 </div>

 The type attribute tells the browser what type of document you are linking to.
-This should always be passed as `type="text/css"` when linking to a CSS document.
+When linking to a CSS document, this should always be passed as `type="text/css"`.